kristopolous/db.js/README.md

 Let me show you how awesome this can be.
 Take a familiar SQL query like this:

+   select firstname, age
+      from people
+      where age > 30
+      order by age desc

+Mindfuck it around a bit...

+   from people
-`select firstname, age from people where age > 30 order by age desc`
+      where age > 30
+      order by age desc
+      select firstname, age

-And with a little bit of javascripty magic, we can do this:
+Add some commas, a few parenthesis, lots of black magic, and here we go:

     people
-      .find(DB('age', '> 30'))
+      .where('age > 30')
       .order('age', 'desc')
       .select('firstname', 'age')

-And bam!
-There you go.
 Who said life wasn't easy?

 <h3><a name=expressions>Expressions</a> [ <a href=#toc>top</a> ] </h3>
 Expressions are the *biggest, most important part here*.